Akash-landge/assignment-1/devops-assignment/README.md

 Step 1: Build the Docker Image bash docker build -t scraper-flask-app .
+This will:

-Scrapes a webpage using Node.js and Puppeteer.
+Scrape a webpage using Node.js and Puppeteer.

-Copies the scraped data into a lightweight Python image.
+Copy the scraped data into a lightweight Python image.

-Sets up a Flask server to host the data.
+Set up a Flask server to host the data.

 Step 2: Run the Container
 bash